christofferkho/mapbook/README.md

 2. Clone your own fork into your desktop.
 Download [GitHub for Desktop](https://desktop.github.com/) first, then click "Clone".
 3. Create your own branch in that fork.
 Open Git Shell and type `git checkout -b <taskname>`
 4. Perform your changes, push, then commit to your local fork.
 5. Create a pull request [here](https://github.com/Hikari9/mapbook/compare) and let your front/back end partner merge your changes.
+You may also create a pull request in GitHub for Desktop.

 Avoid pushing directly to master branch.
 It is advisable to create a *pull request* first to be approved by partner programmer so as to avoid disruption of the system.